Facebuster

-A facebuster, also known as a faceplant, is generally a takedown move in professional wrestling in which an attacking wrestler forces their opponent down to the mat face-first without involving a headlock or facelock.
+A facebuster, also known as a faceplant, is a takedown move in professional wrestling in which an attacking wrestler forces their opponent down to the mat face-first without involving a headlock or facelock.
 A standard facebuster, also known as a jumping facebuster, involves the wrestler grabbing hold of the opponent's head/hair and dropping down to their knees, forcing the opponent's face into the mat.

 Variants

 Argentine facebuster

 The attacking wrestler places an opponent in an Argentine backbreaker rack, where the opponent is held face-up across both the shoulders of the wrestler.
 From here the wrestler falls sideways (towards the side where the opponent's head is held) while still holding the opponent's head with one arm and flipping the opponent's legs over with the other, driving them down to the mat face-first.
-WWE wrestler Bianca Belair uses this move and calls it K.O.D (Kiss Of Death).
-Former WWE wrestler Tyler Reks used the move as the Burning Hammer (not to be confused with the variation innovated by Kenta Kobashi) on rare occasions.
+WWE wrestler Bianca Belair uses this move and calls it the Kiss of Death (K.O.D).

 Belly-to-back inverted mat slam

 From a position in which the opponent is bent forward against the wrestler's midsection, the wrestler grabs around the opponent's midsection and lifts so that the opponent is held upside down, facing in the same direction as the wrestler.
 The wrestler then hooks both arms of the opponent using their legs and falls forward, planting the opponent's body into the mat face-first.
 The move often sees the wrestler keep their legs hooked under the arms of the opponent after hitting the move, using the underhooking technique to turn the opponent on to their back into a Rana style pinning position.
 This move was innovated by Col. DeBeers and was made famous by Diamond Dallas Page and A.J.
 Styles, who refers to the move as the Styles Clash.
-Styles performs the maneuver with a variation, as seen in the photos to the right: he does not hook the opponent's arms before performing the slam, but takes two steps and moves his legs in front of the opponent's arms, enabling him to use his legs to cover the shoulders for a pin.
+Styles performs the maneuver with a variation, as seen in the photos to the right: he does not hook the opponent's arms before performing the slam but takes two steps and moves his legs in front of the opponent's arms, enabling him to use his legs to cover the shoulders for a pin.
+Styles has also used this move from the second rope.
 This variant is later utilized by former WWE wrestler Michelle McCool, who referred to the move as the Faith Breaker.
 Cesaro uses a variation called the Neutralizer where he grapevines the opponent's leg with his arm similar to a cradle piledriver.